 - Do I want to publish my article in a high-impact journal, or am I more interested in reaching a specific group of readers?

 - What’s the journal’s peer-review policy?
 Am I happy for my work to be reviewed in this way?

 - What’s the submission process?

-- Do I want my work to be published in a learned society journal?
+- Do I want publish my work in a learned society journal?

-- Do I want to publish my work open access or in a traditional (subscription) journal?
+- Do I want to publish my work open access?

-Answers to these questions can be found by checking the journal’s Aims & Scope and Instructions for Authors (all on Taylor & Francis Online).
+Answers to these questions for choosing a journal can be found by checking the journal’s Aims & Scope and Instructions for Authors (all on Taylor & Francis Online).